lineinthesand/yamaha_musiccast_scrobbler/README.md

 Next step is running ``npm install`` and if you immediately want to start it, e.g. on your Linux box, ``npm start``

 For running (and automatically starting) this on a Synology NAS, see [ymc_scrobbler.conf](https://github.com/lineinthesand/yamaha_musiccast_scrobbler/blob/master/ymc_scrobbler.conf) for further directions.

+## Config
+The config.json file can be used to configure the log levels.
+To change the default log level from 2 (scrobbles & frequent device information), change "_loglevel" to "loglevel" and set it to 1 to only log scrobbles (no information about devices in network, which tends to spam the log even if you don't scrobble anything) or 0 to not even log the scrobbles.